 The development language is the language used to define translatable texts as you develop your app in the Modeler.
 For example, if you select Dutch, Netherlands as the development language, any labels that you type during the development of your app in the Modeler will be added to your project’s Dutch dictionary.
 The Dutch translation of your app will be seen by users of your app who set Dutch as their preferred language in their profile (if they do not specify a preferred language, the project default language will be used).

 You can change the language setting if desired in the Modeler by going to: Language > Current Language.

 Mendix recommends setting your development language at the start of your project, because all the added text (for example, button labels) will be added to the selected language library (so that it can be reused in other projects).

 After selecting your development language, the pages will display their labels and content in that language.
 Labels that haven’t yet been translated to the selected language will display the text of the default language (which was set in the project Settings) between angle brackets (”<>“).

 When your app is deployed with labels that don’t yet have a translation, these labels will also display the default language label (without the angle brackets).
 You can configure how strict the Modeler is in checking for a translation in the Language Operations settings of your project (see 3.1 Configuring Language Operations).

-To update the language settings in the Modeler, go to Tools > Language Operations.
+To update the language settings in the Modeler, go to Language > Language Operations.

 In the Selection section of the dialog window, you can select the documents and modules that you want to update.
 The columns of languages for which there are items but which are not included int he project are gray.